wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

 1. Copy the content in your client application's certificate in PEM format into the **Application Certificate**.

     !!! note
-        Instead of uploading the service provider certificate, as shown above, you can use the JWKS endpoint below and add the relevant JWKS URI.
+        Instead of uploading the service provider certificate (as shown above), you can use the JWKS endpoint below and add the relevant JWKS URI.

 2. Click **Update** to save the configurations.